pseudoincorrect/Bariot/instructions.md

 Re-running "docker-compose up -d" usually do the trick.

-Roadmap: deployment with precompiled images.
+Roadmap: deployment with pre-compiled images.

 <br/>